Find Affordable College Courses

 Morgantown, WV

-West Virginia University did quite well in this year’s ranking of the best value schools for linguistics and comparative literature students.
-It came in at #10 on the list.
-Located in the small city of Morgantown, WVU is a public school with a fairly large student population.
+West Virginia University ranked #10 on this year’s Best Value Linguistics & Literature Schools in the Southeast Region list.
+Located in the city of Morgantown, WVU is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at WVU are $25,824 a year.
+WVU undergraduate students pay an average of $25,824 in tuition and fees each year.
 The average amount in student loans that comparative literature majors at WVU take out is $22,387.

 Best Linguistics & Comparative Literature Colleges by State

-Explore the best linguistics and comparative literature colleges for a specific state in the Southeast region.
+Explore the best linguistics and comparative literature schools for a specific state in the Southeast region.

 State Degrees Awarded